kevingostomski/bootstrap-nice-select/jekyll/sites/getting-started/introduction.markdown

 ## **Quickstart**

 Looking to quickly add Bootstrap-Nice-Select to your [Bootstrap 5](https://getbootstrap.com/) project?
-Use CDN, provided for free by the folks at UNPKG.
+Use CDN, provided for free by the folks at UNPKG, using a package manager or need to download the source files?
+[Head to the downloads page]({% link sites/getting-started/download.markdown %}).

 &nbsp;